vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 12. The violet lines: they are made of RJ45 cables with three cables used for: RX, TX, GND.

 The dust collector has two crosses on it since only the blower part is used: the vortex, the bags, and the mobile cart on wheels are not used.
-The motor board for the "Mobile hole board" movement is not yet developped, but it will be based on a Arduino Nano also and a powerfull DC motor driver (Wiper motor certainly):
+The motor board for the "Mobile hole board" movement based on a Arduino Nano also and a powerfull DC motor driver (Wiper motor certainly):
-1. "Mobile hole board" movement will be bound to the blast gate detector (via Serial Comm) to select the main dust collection line when activated: currently I have to manually move the "mobile hole board" in front of the main line hole.
+1. "Mobile hole board" movement will be bound/connected to the blast gate detector (via Serial Comm) to select the main dust collection line when activated: currently I have to manually move the "mobile hole board" in front of the main line hole.
-2. Nowadays a simple switch is used to turn the dust collector after manually having moved the "mobile hole board" for the non-main-line dust producers
+2. Nowadays a simple switch is used to turn the dust collector on after manually having moved the "mobile hole board" for the non-main-line dust producers
-3. This simple switch will be replaced by an analog potentiometer (or a rotary encoder) to select which line to align with the "mobile hole board".
+3. This simple switch will be replaced by a 4 way selector (rotary encoder) to select which line to align with the "mobile hole board".
+4. When operator activates a blast-gate (on), the Controler-Board sends a message to the Motor-Board via Serial-Com to tell it to move to the Main-Line position.

+## Some use cases for the "ONE-LINE"

+1. Use the Miter saw (or any other device of the main-line)
+	1. Operator will push the blast gate of the Miter saw (open position)
+	2. Controler-Board will Turn the dust collector ON
+	3. Operator will use the miter saw
+	4. Operator will push the blast gate of the Miter saw (closed position)
+	5. Controler-Board will Turn the dust collector OFF.

+3. Typical woodworking meta use case
+	1. Use Miter saw (or any other device) multiple times
+	2. Use the workbench blast gate to connect and use the orbital sander  (Operator manipulates the Workbench blast gate)
+	3. Use the workbench blast gate to connect and use the flexible pipe to clean the workbench (Operator manipulates the Workbench blast gate)

-## Some use cases
+## Some use cases for the "SEVERAL-LINES"
 1. Use the Bandsaw:
 	1. Operator will turn the 4 way selector to the Bandsaw position
 	2. The Controler-Board will Turn the dust collector off (if it was on),